Contact form

 A favourite among outdoor sports lovers, the Swedish countryside features everything from numerous lakes and waterways punctuated by vast pine and spruce forests and majestic mountains and glaciers as well as lush, open countryside.
 The coastline stretches for thousands of kilometres and boasts some of Europe’s most stunning beaches.

-A dominant force in Scandinavia over the last few centuries, Sweden has a rich cultural and historical heritage and you can see many castles, cathedrals and ancient manor houses throughout the country.
+A dominant force in Scandinavia for centuries, Sweden has a rich cultural and historical heritage and you can see many castles, cathedrals and ancient manor houses throughout the country.
 The Swedish capital, Stockholm, is one of the world’s most beautiful cities, spread out over 14 islands with great beaches and green parks.
 Known as the Venice of the North, the capital is a bustling metropolis where old-meets new and there’s a great mix of art, museums and international shopping.

 Denmark